mowito/mowito_amd64/docs/source/step_3.rst

 =======================
-Step 3 : Generate a Map
+Part 3 : Generate a Map
 =======================

 The Mowito Navigation Stack provides three methods to generate a map.